JM1/ansible-collection-jm1-cloudy/README.md

 Run playbook `playbooks/site.yml` for all remaining hosts.

+:warning: **WARNING:**
+Running playbook `playbooks/site.yml` for all hosts in `build_level1` and `build_level2` will create dozens of virtual machines.
+Ensure that your system has enough memory to run them in parallel.
+To lower memory requirements, you may want to limit `playbooks/site.yml` to a few hosts or a single host instead.
+Refer to [`hosts.yml`][inventory-example] for a complete list of hosts in `build_level1` and `build_level2`.
+:warning:

 ```sh
 # build_level0 contains lvrt-lcl-system and lvrt-lcl-session which have been prepared at previous steps
 ansible-playbook playbooks/site.yml --limit build_level1